 What are the types of business skills?

-Leadership is the skill of influencing and managing people with the purpose of achieving desired goals and objectives.
+Leadership is the skill of influencing and managing the workforce with the purpose of achieving desired goals and objectives.

 While management is focused on implementing processes and practices, leadership is about the people and vision that motivate change.